defenestrate-tarrenmill/defenestrate-tarrenmill.github.io/_posts/2017-11-26-antorus-rules.md

 section-type: post
 title: Pre-Antorus Pep-Talk
 category: rules
-tags: [ '7.3.5','Antorus' ]
+tags: [ 'Antorus' ]
 ---

-<p class="lead">With patch 7.3.5 right around the corner we're finally moving into our first full raid tier as a guild!
+<p class="lead">With new raid right around the corner we're finally moving into our first full raid tier as a guild!
 We've had incredible success in Tomb of Sargeras but we do need to tighten up the raid team ahead of Antorus. </p>

 <p>If you have any questions please contact one of the leadership team as soon as possible.
 These rules are designed to make sure we make effective use of our time, particularly in the first few weeks of progress.</p>